-This new major is built entirely from existing courses and will require few significant new outlays of resources to launch in the short term.
+All the concentrations in this new major are built entirely from existing courses and will require few significant new outlays of resources to launch in the short term.
 Appendix C lists the faculty who could contribute to the successful execution of this new major.
 All tenure and tenure track faculty have terminal degrees in their disciplinary fields and bring expertise to the courses they teach and the research they conduct.